Separability Idempotents and Multiplier Algebras

-It will be explained later why we use this terminology (see e.g.\ Proposition 1.10). \snl Before we continue, we would like to make the following remarks.
+Sometimes, we will also refer to $S_B$ and $S_C$ as the {\it antipodal maps}. \snl Recall that non-degeneracy of $S_B$ means that elements $S_B(b)c$ with $b\in B$ and $c\in C$ span all of $C$ and the same for elements of the form $cS_B(b)$.
+Similarly for $S_C$. \snl Also remark that the assumptions in Definition 1.1 will follow automatically from the existence of these non-degenerate anti-homomorphisms.
+Indeed $E(1\ot S_B(b)c)=E(b\ot c)$ for all $b\in B$ and $c\in C$ and this will belong to $B\ot C$ as $E\in M(B\ot C)$.
+Because $S_B$ is non-degenerate, this implies that $E(1\ot c)\in B\ot C$ for all $c\in C$.
+Similarly, the existence of the non-degenerate anti-homomorphism $S_C$ will give that $(b\ot 1)E\in B\ot C$ for all $b\in B$. \snl Remark that the anti-homomorphisms $S_B$ and $S_B$ are unique if they exist.
+This follows from Proposition 1.3.
+The same result also gives that the maps $S_B$ and $S_C$ necessarily are injective.
+In fact, the defining relations (1.3) also imply that the maps are anti-homomorphisms. \snl We can deduce from these remarks that the definition is quite natural. \snl Before we continue, we would like to make some more remarks.

-\inspr{1.6} Remark \rm i) In the case of unital algebras, some of the above conditions are automatically satisfied.
+\inspr{1.5} Remark \rm i) As mentioned already, in the case of unital algebras, some of the above conditions are automatically satisfied.
 This is the case for the conditions (1.1) and (1.2).
-In particular, regularity is automatic.
-Of course, even for unital algebras, fullness is {\it not} automatic.
-The same is true for the conditions (1.3).
-However, it seems possible to prove the second condition from the first one in (1.3) and vice versa.
-See further in this section for an argument (cf.\ Examples 1.11). \snl ii) In the case of non-unital algebras, it is certainly also possible to find a set of weaker conditions that will imply the other ones.
-Moreover, one can expect that in the non-regular case, also weaker conditions can be formulated that still will make the upcoming construction possible.

-\snl iii) As we will see later, these conditions will imply that the algebras $B$ and $C$ are anti-isomorphic and that they are separable algebras.
-See e.g.\ [Pe] and [W]. $\square$\einspr
+However, even for finite-dimensional unital algebras, fullness is {\it not} automatic. \snl ii) Fullness of $E$ is an important property of the separability idempotents as we study them in this paper.
+In the more familiar finite-dimensional case, it follows that in fact, we consider separability idempotents that are of {\it Frobenius type}. \snl ii) As we will also see later, in Section 2, if $E$ is regular, the conditions will imply that the algebras $B$ and $C$ are anti-isomorphic and that they are separable algebras.
+However, it is not clear if this is still the case when regularity is not assumed. $\square$\einspr

-We will not investigate these questions further as we introduce this notion mainly with the purpose of constructing examples of weak multiplier Hopf algebras in [VD-W4].
-We refer to Section 5 where we discuss some open problems and possible further research on these objects. \snl We will now collect several properties that we can conclude from the above conditions.
-They will be used in the next two sections and also illustrated in Section 4.
-And again, the results are also used in [VD-W4] for constructing examples of weak multiplier Hopf algebras.
+Later, we will come back to some of these remarks and explain more precisely the use of our terminology and compare it with the existing literature.
+We refer also to Section 5 where we discuss some open problems and possible further research on these objects. \nl \it The main properties \rm \nl We will now prove several properties of a separability idempotent as defined above.
+We will see that the proofs are not very difficult.
+In Section 2, where we treat the regular case, we will find nicer results.
+These results are illustrated in Section 4.
+And they are used in [VD-W4.v2] for constructing examples of weak multiplier Hopf algebras. \snl In the next proposition, we consider the multiplication maps $m_C:C\ot C\to C$ and $m_B:B\ot B\to B$ (or rather the obvious extensions to $M(C)\ot C$ and $B\ot M(B)$ respectively).